kanjamad/3D-Hamburger-menu/README.md

 * Class line  line-1 : first for common style, second for individual styling
 * Inherit : we need width equal to their parent elements width = 35px, So instead of defining it manually I can use value called inherit.
 * Create space between line used flexbox

+### Perspective
+* The perspective CSS property gives an element a 3D-space by affecting the distance between the Z plane and the user.

+## Additional Resources

+1. <a href="https://css-tricks.com/almanac/properties/p/perspective/" target="_blank">Perspective animation</a>